Dan Markel: Markel Act

 Following the 2016 arrests, Wendi Adelson cut off contact between Markel's parents and their grandsons.
 She also took the step of changing her sons' last names from Markel to Adelson, claiming it was for their safety.
 Florida's grandparent visitation laws are among the most restrictive in the nation, leaving the Markels with no way to even petition a court for a ruling on whether they can be granted contact with their grandsons.
 The Florida Legislature considered a bill in the 2020 legislative session, SB 1886 sponsored by Sen. Jeff Brandes, that would create an additional set of conditions in which grandparents would be granted standing to access courts.
 Wendi Adelson's attorney denounced the bill as an "absolute outrage."

 In 2022, HB 1119, informally known as the Markel Act, passed both chambers of the Florida legislature and was signed into law by Governor Ron DeSantis.

 Personal life

 Markel married Wendi Jill Adelson in February 2006.
 They had two sons, one born in 2009 and one in 2010.
 The couple separated in 2012.
-Their divorce became final in 2013.
+Their divorce became final on July 31, 2013.